Normally people who visit the North of Luzon to reach Banaue or Bagiuo will spend a couple of days in Sagada too.

 Most people who get to Sagada take a 3.5-hour journey via jeepney from the nearby town of Banaue.
 See below for instructions on how to get to Banaue.
 Check out our guide on Banaue to find out more about travelling to Banaue.

 Banaue: Rice terraces can be hiked as it’s on the way to and from Sagada.
 Stunning hikes and views make this three-hour trip worthwhile.

 Baguio: Ohayami Trans go from Banaue which can take up to 8 hours.
 Go see the strawberry fields, wander down Session Road, row in Burnham Lake Park or take a breathtaking view at Mine view park.

-Manila: Head to Manila on an overnight bus, normally leaving at 8pm.
-If you’re looking for a stay in Manila, Adriatico Street offers good accommodation, safe and mixed with local culture.
+Manila: Head to Manila on an overnight bus, normally leaving at 8 pm.
+If you’re looking for a stay in Manila, Adriatico Street offers good accommodation, safe and mixed with the local culture.